nicolaei/master/docs/thesis/source/03_method.md

 ### Minimum number of scans

 This parameter is important to make sure that we have a reply from all access points in our vicinity before sending of our results.
-As [@AccessPointDiscovery] notes, all access points will most likely not be discovered with just one scan.
+As [@APDiscovery] notes, all access points will most likely not be discovered with just one scan.